aaronkandel/Wasserstein-Robust-Optimization/README.md

 Consider the following steps to install this directory, and get started solving your own distributionally robust optimization programs!

 1. clone repository
-2. Navigate to the root directory, and run the following commands:
+2. Navigate to the root directory, and run the following commands: <br />
    a. pip install -r requirements.txt <br />
    b. pip install -e .